-“Thank you.”
-Everett marveled and Mara just nods flushing more.
-“Uhhhh- I- I suppose I should pay for these.”
-Everett says.
+“Thank you,” Everett marvels and Mara just nods flushing more.
+“Uhhhh- I- I suppose I should pay for these,” Everett says.

 “Yeah, ha- sorry.
 Ninety dollars and Ninety Five cents.”

 “Okay.”
 Everett pulls out his wallet and Mara sets her card scanner on the counter and the man pulls out cash.
-“Eighty dollars.”
-Everett counts out in twenties.
-“And ninety-five cents.”
-Everett smiles and then sees the card slider.
-“You don’t do cash?”
+“Ninety,” Everett mutters as he counts out the money.
+“And… ninety-five cents.
+The man smiles at her when he holds out the money.
+He glances down at the card slider in the florist’s hands and his smile falters.
+“You don’t take cash?”

-“You too.”
-Mara says brushing her hair behind her ear and the man nods, spinning on his heel glancing at the display of figurines one last time before taking his leave.
+“You too,” Mara says returning his smile and brushing her hair behind her hair awkwardly.
+Everett then spins on his heel, spares one more glance at the figurine display before taking his leave.

 Falling in Love at a Coffee Shop – Landon Pigg